Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Exact Lagrangian fillings and restricted augmentations

-{Corollary~\ref{thm:weinsteinsublink}} \begin{thm:weinsteinsublink} Let $X$ be a Weinstein manifold that has a Weinstein handlebody diagram containing either of the Legendrian sublinks $\Lambda_n$ or $\Lambda(\beta_{ab})$ for $n,a,b\geq 1$.
-Then $X$ contains infinitely many Hamiltonian non-isotopic Lagrangian surfaces of genus $\lceil \frac{n-2}{2}\rceil$ or $\frac{a+b-c+2}{2}$ respectively, where $c$ is the number of link components of $\Lambda(\beta_{ab})$.
-These surfaces are all Maslov-$0$, smoothly isotopic and intersect the Lagrangian co-core disks of the $2$-handles corresponding to the sublink once. \end{thm:weinsteinsublink}
+\begin{corollary} Let $X$ be a Weinstein manifold that has a Weinstein handlebody diagram containing as a Legendrian sublink the link $\Lambda(\beta_{ab})$ for some $a,b\geq 1$.
+Then $X$ contains infinitely many Hamiltonian non-isotopic Lagrangian surfaces of genus $\frac{a+b-c+2}{2}$ respectively, where $2\leq c\leq 4$ is the number of link components of $\Lambda(\beta_{ab})$.
+These surfaces are all Maslov-$0$, smoothly isotopic and primitive in homology. \end{corollary}

-\begin{remark} Corollary~\ref{cor:restrictedfamilies} allows one to find more examples of restricted aug-infinite Legendrian links.
-Here we provide some constructed from cobordisms to $\Lambda_1$, and $\Lambda_2$ which may be of interest.
-We use front projections of Legendrian links.
-A pinch move in the front projection replaces two oppositely oriented strands with two cusps as shown in Figure~\ref{fig:pinch_front}.
-Figure~\ref{fig:genus_2} gives Lagrangian cobordisms from Legendrian representatives of the knots $11n_{183},12n_{293}, 12n_{321} 12n_{370}, 13n_{1529}$ to $\Lambda_1$.
-These Legendrian links then have infinitely many distinct genus $2$ exact Lagrangian fillings and are restriced aug-infinite.

-Suppose $\Lambda$ is an arbitrary Legendrian link, $\Lambda_s$ is an Lagrangian slice knot, and $\Lambda_U$ the max-tb Legendrian unknot.
-Then, one can often construct an exact Lagrangian cobordism from $\Lambda \cup\Lambda_U$ to $\Lambda\cup\Lambda_s$.
-See Figure~\ref{fig:slice_cobordism} for two such Legendrians that are cobordant to $\Lambda_1$ and $\Lambda_2$.
-By Corollary~\ref{cor:restrictedfamilies}, these $3$ and $4$-component Legendrian links are restricted aug-infinite and have infinitely many distinct exact Lagrangian planar fillings. \end{remark}